tpolecat/tpolecat.github.io/_posts/2014-12-12-getting-started.md

 Congratulations, you now have a **minimal but functional** development environment.
 There is a ton more to learn of course, but at least you have some working tools.
 Here are some suggestions:

-- Join the `#scala` IRC channel on FreeNode.
+- Join the [scala/scala room on Gitter](https://gitter.im/scala/scala).
 It's a very friendly group of people who are happy to help anyone who is willing to listen and learn.
+    - Or, join the `#scala` IRC channel on Freenode.
 - Buy [Programming Scala, 2e](http://shop.oreilly.com/product/0636920033073.do) to learn the Scala language, and [Functional Programming in Scala](http://manning.com/bjarnason/) to learn how to write beautiful programs.
 - Take Martin's [Functional Programming Principles in Scala](https://www.coursera.org/course/progfun) course on Coursera.
-- Check out [Meetup](http://www.meetup.com/) and see if there's a Scala group in the area.
+- Check out [Scala.space](http://scala.space) and see if there's a Scala meetup in the area.
 You might be surprised!